 The Cleaner, Greener Communities Program was announced by Governor Cuomo in his 2011 State of the State address as a \$96 million competitive grant program to encourage communities to develop regional sustainable growth strategies.
-The first phase of the program is development of a Regional Sustainability Plan, which will help establish a statewide sustainability planning framework that will aid in statewide infrastructure investment decision making; outline actions to reduce greenhouse gas emissions; inform municipal land use policies; and serve as a basis for local government infrastructure decision making.
+The first phase of the program was development of a Regional Sustainability Plan, which established a statewide sustainability planning framework to aid in statewide infrastructure investment decision making; outline actions to reduce greenhouse gas emissions; inform municipal land use policies; and serve as a basis for local government infrastructure decision making.
+The Genesee-Finger Lakes Region completed the development of a Regional Sustainability Plan under Phase I of the Cleaner, Greener Communities Program, entitled "Finger Lakes Regional Sustainability Plan", in May 2013.

-The second phase of the program will make available \$87 million in for implementation of specific projects that provide the greatest opportunities for achieving carbon reductions, energy efficiency savings, and renewable energy deployment consistent with region's sustainability and Regional Economic Development Council strategic plans.
-The Genesee-Finger Lakes Region was recently awarded \$900,000 in funding for development of a Regional Sustainability Plan under Phase I of the Cleaner, Greener Communities Program.
+The second phase of the program will make available \$90 million for implementation of specific projects that provide the greatest opportunities for achieving carbon reductions, energy efficiency savings, and renewable energy deployment consistent with region's sustainability and Regional Economic Development Council strategic plans.